getting your web pages indexed in google can be a challenge salterra digital services

 XML Sitemaps: These are designed for search engines and are not meant to be seen by humans.
 An XML sitemap contains a list of all the pages on your website.
 It may include additional information, such as when a page was last updated, how often it changes, and how important it is relative to other pages on your site.
 This helps search engines crawl your site more intelligently.

 HTML Sitemaps: These are designed for people.
-An HTML sitemap allows site visitors to navigate a website easily.
-It’s a bulleted outline text version of the site navigation.
+An HTML sitemap is a bulleted outline text version of the site navigation that allows visitors to navigate a website easily.

 You can create a sitemap manually or use various online tools or plugins to generate a sitemap for you.
 Once you have created a sitemap, you should submit it to Google via Google Search Console.
 This will help Google’s bots find and index all the pages in your sitemap.